dnajd/nao-conscious/README.md

 # Features

-Eye contact
+Eye contact with people

- * sound localization
- * face tracker
+ * using the face tracker for the most basic social tactic

-Face recognition
+Face Recognition
+ * log: who, when & how many time
- * familiarity
+ * express familiarity through warm / cold greetings based on stats
- * sensible greetings
- * predictability
+ * even add predictability with stats; ex. someone should be here right now

-Word recognition
+Word Recognition
  * library of responses to build vocabulary

 Movement
- * random movement
+ * random movement to express vitality
- * triggered movement: time of day, events including: face recognition, sound localization, word recognition
+ * triggered movement based on: time of day, face recognition, sound localization, word recognition

 Probability
- * events have a probability of happening or not
+ * give events a probability of happening or not
- * used to decide on conflicting responses
+ * used to choose between multiple possible events / actions
  * used to create a sense of identity, preference, personality

 # Architecture